chibisafe/chibisafe/README.md

 }
 ```

-To make it easier and better than any other service, you can download [our Chrome extension](https://chrome.google.com/webstore/detail/lolisafe-uploader/enkkmplljfjppcdaancckgilmgoiofnj) that will let you configure your hostname and tokens, so that you can simply `right click` ->  `loli-safe` -> `send to safe` to any image/audio/video file on the web.
+To make it easier and better than any other service, you can download [our Chrome extension](https://chrome.google.com/webstore/detail/lolisafe-uploader/enkkmplljfjppcdaancckgilmgoiofnj) that will let you configure your hostname and tokens, so that you can simply `right click` ->  `lolisafe` -> `send to safe` to any image/audio/video file on the web.

 Because of how nodejs apps work, if you want it attached to a domain name you will need to make a reverse proxy for it.
 Here is a tutorial [on how to do this with nginx](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04).
 Keep in mind that this is only a requirement if you want to access your lolisafe service by using a domain name, otherwise you can use the service just fine by accessing it from your server's IP.